nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

                    meter is switched off during any gap longer than ``max_sample_period``.
-:measurements: (list) The order is the order of the columns in the sensors data table.
+:measurements: (list) The order is the order of the columns in the data table.
 The values are different for YAML versus HDF5 storage.
   For HDF5 we use ``nilmtk.measurement`` classes.
 In YAML we use:

    :physical_quantity: (string) (required) One of {'power', 'energy',